UoM-Data-Science-Platforms/gm-sde/README.md

 npm start
 ```

 This launches a command line interface that allows you to specify what you want to do.
+Currently the options are:

+- Evaulate the existing code sets to check they conform to our standards (such as naming convention, file format etc..)
+- Create a new clinical code set
+- Generate the SQL required for injecting clinical code sets
+- Generate documentation for the reusable SQL queries

 ## Things to check